DevExpress-Examples/asp-net-core-richedit-customize-ribbon-ui-in-angular-app/README.md

 ## Requirements

-* To use the Rich Text Editor control in an Angular application, you need to have a [Universal, DXperience, or ASP.NET subscription](https://www.devexpress.com/buy/net/).
+* To use the Rich Text Editor control in an Angular application, a [Universal, DXperience, or ASP.NET subscription](https://www.devexpress.com/buy/net/) is required.
 * All Devexpress npm packages used in this application should have the same version.

 ## Quick Start